(LEA 3) INTRODUCTION TO INDUSTRIAL SECURITY CONCEPTS

 • 45.
 A company wants metrics for customer service by guards.
 Which combined KPI set best demonstrates HOTS alignment?

-A) Response time, resolution effectiveness, lawful conduct incidents, follow-up documentation quality, and client satisfaction surveys analyzed for training gaps
+B) Response time, resolution effectiveness, lawful conduct incidents, follow-up documentation quality, and client satisfaction surveys analyzed for training gaps

 C) Number of guard selfies with clients

-D) Number of compliments only
+D) Number of calls to security center

 • 46.
 When investigating industrial sabotage, which multi-disciplinary approach most effectively uses corporate intelligence principles?

-A) Integrate physical forensics, digital forensics, personnel access records, vendor contract review, and external threat intelligence to determine motive and actors
+B) Integrate physical forensics, digital forensics, personnel access records, vendor contract review, and external threat intelligence to determine motive and actors

 C) Focus only on physical security